Tommy Bond

 Thomas Ross Bond (September 16, 1926 – September 24, 2005) was an American actor, director, producer and writer.
 He was best known for his work as a child actor for two nonconsecutive periods in Our Gang (Little Rascals) comedies (first as "Tommy" and later as "Butch").
-Also, he is noted for being the first actor to appear onscreen as DC Comics character Jimmy Olsen, in the film serials Superman (1948) and Atom Man vs. Superman (1950).
+He is also noted for being the first actor to appear onscreen as DC Comics character Jimmy Olsen in the film serials Superman (1948) and Atom Man vs. Superman (1950).

 Biography

 Early years and Our Gang

 Born in Dallas, Texas, Bond got his start in 1931 at the age of 5 when a talent scout for Hal Roach studios approached him as he was walking down a Dallas street with his mother.

 Bond was hired at Hal Roach Studios for the Our Gang series in the summer of 1931 to begin work that upcoming fall, at around the same time as George "Spanky" McFarland was hired.
 Bond worked in Our Gang for three years, alternately appearing as a supporting character and a background actor.
 His speaking roles increased by 1934, including his most substantive role up to that point, as the gang's band conductor in Mike Fright.
 In late 1934, Bond left the series and returned to public school, still earning periodic bit parts in Hollywood productions.

 After leaving the gang for the first time, Bond also worked as a voice actor, most notably in several of Tex Avery's Merrie Melodies cartoons for Warner Bros.
 His best known voice role was as the speaking voice of "Owl Jolson" in Tex Avery's 1936 Merrie Melodies cartoon, I Love to Singa.

 Bond returned to Our Gang on a recurring basis late in 1936, when Roach hired him to play "Butch", the neighborhood bully.
 In the film Practical Jokers, his mother calls him "Tommy", apparently indicating that "Butch" was a nickname.
 Bond's first short as Butch was Glove Taps.
 Besides filling the role of the archetypal Our Gang bully, the Butch character also regularly competed with meek Alfalfa (Carl Switzer) for the affections of his sweetheart Darla (Darla Hood).
 While in Our Gang, Bond appeared in a number of outside films, such as those featuring fellow Hal Roach Studios comedians Charley Chase and Laurel and Hardy.

 By the late 1930s Bond was so established as a juvenile actor that other studios recruited him for feature films.
 He was a regular in Columbia's Five Little Peppers series of children's stories in 1939-40.
 He also appeared opposite singing star Gloria Jean in Universal's A Little Bit of Heaven (1940).

 When the Our Gang series moved to Metro-Goldwyn-Mayer in 1938, Bond remained with the group.
 His final Our Gang short was Bubbling Troubles (1940).
 Bond continued to work in other MGM productions following his departure from Our Gang.
 In total, Bond appeared in 27 Our Gang shorts – 13 as "Tommy" and 15 as "Butch".